Fantasia (1940 film): Video

 Fantasia has received four home video releases.
 The first, featuring the 1990 restored theatrical version, was released on VHS, Betamax and LaserDisc on November 1, 1991, as part of the Walt Disney Classics line.
 The original soundtrack returned when Fantasound was also recreated in Dolby Stereo for the film's 1990 theatrical release.
 The result, named "Fantasound 90," was used as a basis of the audio for these releases.
 The release was limited to just 50 days, prompting 9.25 million advance orders for cassettes and a record 200,000 for discs, doubling the figure of the previous record.
 The "Deluxe Edition" package included the film, a "making of" feature, a commemorative lithograph, a 16-page booklet, a two-disc soundtrack of the Stokowski score, and a certificate of authenticity signed by Roy E. Disney, the nephew of Walt.
 In 1992, Fantasia became the biggest-selling sell-through cassette of all time in the US with 14.2 million copies being purchased.
 The record was surpassed later that year by Beauty and the Beast.
+It was also the UK's top selling video at the time, with sales of 3 million.
 By October 1994, 21.7 million copies of the video had been sold worldwide.
-The video portion of this was also released outside of the U.S. as a DVD in 2000, again under the "Walt Disney Classics" banner (but with 5.1 surround sound featured in the 2000 US DVD release).

 In November 2000, Fantasia was released on video for the second time, this time along with Fantasia 2000, on DVD with 5.1 surround sound.
 The films were issued both separately and in a three-disc set called The Fantasia Anthology.
 A variety of bonus features were included in the bonus disc, The Fantasia Legacy.
 This edition attempted to follow as closely as possible the runtime and format of the original roadshow version, and included additional restored live action footage of Taylor and the orchestra, including the bookends to the film's intermission.
+In addition to these changes, this DVD release would be THX certified.
 Since the 2000 release, Taylor's voice was re-recorded throughout by Corey Burton because most of the audio tracks to Taylor's restored scenes had deteriorated to the point that they could no longer be used.
+Oddly, the UK DVD still uses the 1990 theatrical version for its video content, albeit with the new audio restoration from the US version.

 Both films were reissued again by Walt Disney Studios Home Entertainment in November 2010 separately, as a two-disc DVD/Blu-ray set and a combined DVD and Blu-ray four-disc set (named the "Fantasia 2 Movie Collection") that featured 1080p high-definition video and 7.1 surround sound.
 The 2010 version of Fantasia featured a new restoration by Reliance MediaWorks and a new sound restoration, but was editorially identical to the 2000 version.
 This also marked the first time in Europe, where it was originally denied a release due to the war, that the roadshow version was released.
 Fantasia was withdrawn from release and returned to the "Disney Vault" moratorium on April 30, 2011.